-Tonight, as I was busy trying to finish many things on my rather LONG “to do” list, I suddenly felt a prompting from the Lord.
+One night I was busy trying to finish many things on my rather long “to do” list when I suddenly felt a prompting from the Lord.
 He brought to mind my son Mike, who is in the Philippines as a missionary with his wife, and family.

 They are 13 hours ahead of us over there, and I immediately thought of the fact that they would soon be starting their Sunday.
 Sundays are very busy for Mike, as he is very involved in some of the church ministries.